 Rectal prolapse can be the consequence of several so-called “patterns of disharmony” in Chinese Medicine.

 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like rectal prolapse here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here rectal prolapse is often associated with diarrhea, frequent urination and poor appetite in the pattern “Qi Collapsing or Qi Sinking”.
+For instance here rectal prolapse is often associated with diarrhea, frequent urination and weak voice in the pattern “Qi Collapsing or Qi Sinking”.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of rectal prolapse we’ve identified that a herbal formula called Bu Zhong Yi Qi Tang can help treat the patterns behind the symptom.

 In Chinese Medicine rectal prolapse is a symptom for the pattern "Qi Collapsing or Qi Sinking".
 Below is a small explanation for it with links for more details.